COVID-19: Science and Society

 Ann Bostrom, moderatorProfessor, Evans School of Public Policy and Governance, University of Washington

-Opportunity – This session will focus on the far-reaching economic impacts on both the private sector and the public sector in our state.
-Key issues will include the exponential growth and downturn of specific industries and firms; the effects on small business; impacts on the state’s cities and towns, and policymaking to combat these effects.
-Common themes will include the difficulties with quantifying these impacts and how to address the largest and most enduring economic and infrastructural impacts of COVID-19.
+This session focused on the far-reaching economic impacts on both the private sector and the public sector in our state.
+Key issues included the exponential growth and downturn of specific industries and firms; the effects on small business; impacts on the state’s cities and towns, and policymaking to combat these effects.
+Common themes included the difficulties with quantifying these impacts and how to address the largest and most enduring economic and infrastructural impacts of COVID-19.

 Phil Watson